Cr-Israel/API_Without_Frame/README.md

 # API Without Framework or Lib

 <h2>Project Description</h2>
-<p>In this project, I created an API in Node.js without any framework or library.
-I only used Node's core modules.</p>
+<p>In this project, I created a Node.js API without using any frameworks or libraries, only utilizing Node's core modules.
+I used the N-Layers design pattern to structure the project, and employed the repository pattern for data access, as well as the Factory and Dependency Injection patterns for instance generation.</p>

 <h2>Features</h2>
 <ul>